vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

 are the ordinary European *k* and *g*-sounds, with their corresponding aspirates and nasal (the last, like English *ng* in *singing*).

 a\.
-The gutturals are defined by the Prātiçākhyas as made by contact of the base of the tongue with the base of the jaw, and they are called, from the former organ, `jihvāmūlīya` *tongue-root sounds*.
+The gutturals are defined by the Prātiśākhyas as made by contact of the base of the tongue with the base of the jaw, and they are called, from the former organ, `jihvāmūlīya` *tongue-root sounds*.
 The Paninean scheme describes them simply as made in the throat (`kaṇṭha`).
 From the